 If the child or young person and/or their relevant persons do not accept some or all of the statement of grounds for referral which form the basis of the Children's Hearing, or the child or young person does not or cannot understand the grounds, the Children's Hearing may direct the Reporter to apply to the Sheriff to establish the statement of grounds for referral (sections 93 and 94 of the Children's Hearings (Scotland) Act 2011).
-Overall, 3,068 applications were determined in 2015/16 and 92.0% were held to be established by the Sheriff.
+Overall, 3,189 applications were determined for 3,133 children and young people in 2016/17 and 91.9% were held to be established by the Sheriff.